Selective Admissions to Health Professions Programs

 Below are the basic steps to follow in applying for admissions to any of the Health Professions programs listed above.
 (Revised July 2013)

 Complete the General Admissions Process

-- Visit Student Services in C128 to complete an Admission Information form or complete the Admission Information form on myRichland.
+- Visit Enrollment Services in C128 to complete an Admission Information form or complete the Admission Information form on myRichland.

 - Request and submit high school, GED, and other college transcripts to Student Records.

-Meet with an advisor in Student Services to discuss the selective admission process and program of interest
+Meet with an advisor in Enrollment Services to discuss the selective admission process and program of interest

-- Verify receitp of GED, high school and/or other college transcripts (may be accessed through myRichland)
+- Verify receipt of GED, high school and/or other college transcripts (may be accessed through myRichland)

 - Determine and complete needed placement testing